Friday, February 16th

 Annual Symposium on Emerging Intellectual Property Issues

 For the last fourteen years, the SMU Dedman School of Law has held an annual “Symposium on Emerging Intellectual Property Issues.”
-On September 29th, 2017, the Symposium will address "The Value of Intellectual Property".
-6 hours of CLE credit are pending.
-Registration includes breakfast, lunch and a networking reception.
+On September 29th, 2017, the Symposium addressed "The Value of Intellectual Property".
+6 hours of CLE credit.
+Registration included breakfast, lunch and a networking reception.

 View the complete schedule and featured speakers

-To our mailing list and receive updates regarding the 2017 Symposium and other Tsai Center events, please click HERE.
+To join our mailing list and receive updates regarding the 2018 Symposium and other Tsai Center events, please click HERE.